botpress/botpress/docs/guide/docs/advanced/custom-module.md

 Then, you can `cd modules/your-module`, and start a `yarn watch` process in another terminal.
 This will process will recompile your module's code on the fly.

+To regenerate the `config.schema.json` file for your module, you need to run `yarn build` from the module directory.

 Once your module is ready to be deployed, from your module's directory, run `yarn build && yarn package`.
 This will generate a `.tgz` archive containing your compiled module.

 ### Overriding webpack options